Extreme branchless: Mars Rover

 c -> error $ "Unknown command " <> show c

-We have two patterns matching here: Direction
+We have two patterns matching here: Direction and Command.

-and defining Position
+cross-referencing Direction and defining Position evolution:

 data Direction = Direction